panyam/astgen/README.md

 Sample Usage

 ------------
-To try out the calculator example:
+To try out the /alculator example:

 ```
 cd samples/calculator
-astgen -m model.py -c cpp_config.py
+astgen -o /tmp/calculator -m model.py -c cpp_config.py
 ```

-This would now generate the files CalculatorAST.h and CalculatorAST.cpp.
+This would now generate all the files for the various AST nodes associated with the sample in the folder /tmp/calculator

 Models
 ------